y19818/web3.py/docs/middleware.rst

 .. py:method:: web3.middleware.construct_sign_and_send_raw_middleware(private_key_or_account)

 This middleware automatically captures transactions, signs them, and sends them as raw transactions.
-The from field on the transaction, or ``w3.eth.defaultAccount`` must be set to the address of the private key for this middleware to have any effect.
+The from field on the transaction, or ``w3.vns.defaultAccount`` must be set to the address of the private key for this middleware to have any effect.

    * ``private_key_or_account`` A single private key or a tuple, list or set of private keys.

       Keys can be in any of the following formats:

-      * An ``eth_account.LocalAccount`` object
+      * An ``vns_account.LocalAccount`` object
-      * An ``eth_keys.PrivateKey`` object
+      * An ``vns_keys.PrivateKey`` object
       * A raw private key as a hex string or byte string

 .. code-block:: python